 Fly Me to the Moon

 Grab a bus to the Apollo/Saturn V Center for a uniquely immersive experience.
 Feel the anticipation build as the original Apollo consoles blink and flash, then hear the rumble of a simulated final countdown to launch.
 When the doors open, you’ll see a completely restored gigantic Saturn V launch vehicle floating suspended in the hanger.
 Rockets like this 110.6 metre (363 foot-long) beauty launched Apollo lunar spacecraft from 1968 to 1972 and then landed in the sea.
-Luckily, this one remains, along with the Apollo 13 capsule, Alan Shepard’s lunar suit, a touchable moon rock and many other displays.
+Luckily, this one remains on display, along with the Apollo 13 capsule, Alan Shepard’s lunar suit and a touchable moon rock.

 This is no dusty museum.
 You’re right in the middle of the action.
-Just a few miles away space vehicles launch into orbit and if you’re lucky, you could witness a liftoff, either here or at the main visitor complex.
+Just a few miles away space vehicles still launch into orbit and if you’re lucky you could witness a liftoff, either here, or at the main visitor complex.

 Ready to Blast Off

 Now that you’ve seen a real rocket or two, strap yourself in for the Shuttle Launch Experience where you’ll be shaken and stirred by a trip into outer space.
-Then get up close and personal with the actual Space Shuttle Atlantis complete with our own Canadarm, the shuttle’s robotic arm.
+Then get up close and personal with the actual Space Shuttle Atlantis complete with Canada’s contribution, the shuttle’s robotic appendage, the Canadarm.
 Docents who worked on the shuttle are standing by to answer all your questions.
-There are over 60 educational touch-screen exhibits and space-age simulators in this building including the story about the Hubble telescope and life on the International Space Station.
+There are over 60 educational touch-screen exhibits and space-age simulators in this building including stories of the Hubble telescope and life on the International Space Station.